SALHASAID/CALL-CENTER-CUSTOMER-SERVICE-DASHBOARD/README.md

 # CALL-CENTER-CUSTOMER-SERVICE-DASHBOARD
 This repository contains the Power BI dashboard for analyzing and visualizing call center performance metrics.
 The dashboard provides insights into call volume, duration, customer satisfaction, response times, and more.

+Using EXCEL 📈and POWER BI, I was able to create a comprehensive tool to analyze and visualize call center performance.
+This dashboard provides actionable insights to optimize operations and improve customer satisfaction.

+Data preparation:

+Data cleaning; I used EXCEL to clean and standardize the raw data ensuring data accuracy and consistency.
+This included...
+* Removing duplicates
+* Handling missing values using IF Function, AVERAGE, MEDIAN, and MODE statistical measures.

+Data transformation; I employed Power Query to transform data into a more acceptable format for analysis.
+This included;
+* Creating calculated columns
+* Renaming columns
+* Removing columns and
+* Data aggregation and grouping

 Key Features;

 * Total Calls Received: Displays the overall number of calls received.